AFIT-R/afit-r.github.io/export/export.md

 # write to a csv with UTF-8 Byte order mark to indicate to Excel the csv is UTF-8 encoded
 write_excel_csv(df, path = "export_csv2", col_names = FALSE)
 ```

+### Exercises

+1. Export the built-in data set `mtcars` to a .csv file on your computer.
+2. Create a subfolder titled "data" in your working directory.
+Now save `mtcars` to a .csv file in that subfolder.
+3. Export the built-in data set `iris` to a UTF-8 encoded .csv file with `write_excel_csv`.
+4. Export the built-in data set `USArrests` as a tab separated file.

 <br>